-3. Obtain a listing of client bank accounts for the fiscal period from management and management's representation that the listing is complete.
+- 3. Obtain a listing of client bank accounts for the fiscal period from management and management's representation that the listing is complete.
 Ask management to identify the entity's main operating account.
 Select the entity's main operating account and randomly select 4 additional accounts (or all accounts if less than 5).
-Randomly select one month from the fiscal period, obtain and inspect the corresponding bank statement and reconciliation for selected each account, and observe that:
+Randomly select one month from the fiscal period, obtain and inspect the corresponding bank statement and reconciliation for selected each account, and observe that: - Management provided the requested information, along with management's representation that the listing is complete. - a) Bank reconciliations include evidence that they were prepared within 2 months of the related statement closing date (e.g., initialed and dated, electronically logged); - Bank reconciliations selected included evidence that they were prepared within 2 months of the related statement closing date. - Bank reconciliations include evidence that a member of management/board member who does not handle cash, post ledgers, or issue checks has reviewed each bank reconciliation (e.g., initialed and dated, electronically logged); and - Exception: For the bank reconciliations selected for testing, there were no attributes indicating a member of management reviewed the bank reconciliation.
+Bank reconciliations are prepared by contract accountant.

-Management provided the requested information, along with management's representation that the listing is complete.
+Management's Response: Management does review and physically approve bank statements.
+Bank reconciliations are prepared by a contract accountant.

-- Bank reconciliations include evidence that they were prepared within 2 months of the related statement closing date (e.g., initialed and dated, electronically logged); - Bank reconciliations selected included evidence that they were prepared within 2 months of the related statement closing date. - Bank reconciliations include evidence that a member of management/board member who does not handle cash, post ledgers, or issue checks has reviewed each bank reconciliation (e.g., initialed and dated, electronically logged); and - Exception: For the bank reconciliations selected for testing, there were no attributes indicating a member of management reviewed the bank reconciliation. - Management's Response: Management did review and physically approve bank statements.
-Management will begin reviewing bank reconciliations and document such review. - c) Management has documentation reflecting that it has researched reconciling items that have been outstanding for more than 12 months from the statement closing date, if applicable. - Bank reconciliations selected did not have items that have been outstanding for more than 12 months.
+c) Management has documentation reflecting that it has researched reconciling items that have been outstanding for more than 12 months from the statement closing date, if applicable.